 What Does Unlimited PTO Mean?

 Unlimited PTO is an employee benefit that allows workers to take as much time off as they deem necessary.
-This includes vacation days, sick leave, personal leave, and sabbaticals.
+This includes vacation time, sick leave, personal leave, and sabbaticals.
 However, any time taken off by employees cannot negatively impact the company.
 The business must still be able to properly function in a team member’s absence.
 This maintains production levels while providing employees with the opportunity to manage their work burnout, work stress, and work-life balance.
 In fact, productivity rates rise when employees take time to rest, recover, and restore themselves.
 A study conducted by Mark Rosekind for Alertness Solutions found that after a person takes time off, their performance can increase by 80 percent.
-It goes to show a well-formed unlimited PTO policy is mutually beneficial to both a business and its employees.
+It goes to show a well-formed policy is mutually beneficial to both a business and its employees.

 How Does Unlimited PTO Work?

 Additionally, many traditional PTO policies allow employees the option of accruing or rolling over their unused days.
 For instance, if someone didn’t use any of their 14 paid vacation days for 2020, they would have 28 days of paid vacation in 2021.
-If these days aren’t used before a person leaves, retires, or gets let go, the business still usually “pays out” a person’s PTO days.
-Yet, with unlimited paid time off, there is no one “keeping track” of vacation days.
+If these days aren’t used before a person leaves, retires, or gets let go, the organization still usually “pays out” a person’s PTO days.
+Yet, with unlimited time off, there is no one “keeping track” of vacation days.
 Instead, employees have control over the time they choose to take off.
 This also means unlimited paid time off does not accrue or roll over.

-Pros and Cons of Unlimited PTO
+Pros and Cons of Infinite Time Off

 - Productivity levels increase when employees have the tools for a great work-life balance.